quargsgreene/quargsgreene.github.io/README.md

 Cherry Stem
 -----------
 * [Listen to the entire piece here](https://www.dropbox.com/s/850hjqyc14wbkfp/01022021%20Quargs%20Greene%20Cherry%20Stem%2015%20s%209%20.wav?dl=0)

-  I present you with 15 seconds of music which also accompanies an ad for WM Tarr whiskey.
+  I present you with 15 seconds of music which also accompanies an advertisement for WM Tarr whiskey.

 Don't Touch
 -----------
 * [Listen to the whole song here](https://www.dropbox.com/s/l8irhx3ns0i6dyn/Don%27t%20Touch%20v2%2011262022.mp3?dl=0)

+  This song is a plea for uninterrupted bodily autonomy.

 * [Long Spider Leg Submersion](https://quargsgreene.github.io/long-spider-leg-submersion/)

+  In this installation, one can once more guess lyrics while also having the opportunity to learn a new fact about underwear.
+  Hints are available for when the user becomes stumped and a complementary L-system resembling a very large shower-shriveled spider is available for viewing.

 * [tchnouodt52212012](https://quargsgreene.github.io/tchnouodt52212012/)

 42202011dthncutoo